datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 The Cement Interface code is loosely modeled after `Zope Interface <http://old.zope.org/Products/ZopeInterface>`_ which allows a developer to define an interface that other developers can then create implementations for.
-For example, an interface might define that a class have a function called '_setup()'.
-Any implementation of that interface must provide a function called '_setup()', and perform the expected actions when called.
+For example, an interface might define that a class have a function called ``_setup()``.
+Any implementation of that interface must provide a function called ``_setup()``, and perform the expected actions when called.

-In Cement, we call the implementation of interfaces 'handlers' and provide the ability to easily register, and retrieve them via the :ref:`cement.core.handler` library.
+In Cement, we call the implementation of interfaces ``handlers`` and provide the ability to easily register, and retrieve them via the :ref:`cement.core.handler` library.

 API References: